 Let your children do their own tasks.
 Let them pack their own school bag, make their own bed, and even pack their own lunch!

-Make each task a bit exciting by helping them out.
+You can do this by making each task a bit exciting by helping them out.
 Buy them new bedding and cushions themed around a cartoon or movie they love.

-Have a sandwich station or a pancake station for breakfast with cut up fruits, jams, syrup, spreads, etc, so they can make their own plate and eat it the way they like.
+Have a sandwich station or a pancake station for breakfast with cut-up fruits, jams, syrup, spreads, etc, so they can make their own plate and eat it the way they like.

 11. How to interact with people: